fafafariba/seek/proposal.md

 # Seek

-Given a set of letters, the player will try to find as many words as possible in the alotted time.
+Given a set of letters, the player will try to find as many words as possible in the allotted time.

 ## Functionality & MVP